 This payload is set under the shipping address information, while the next step of the checkout process is continued.

-On clicking the next button of shipping step, the custom shipping method fields will be validated along with the other default shipping information in the shipping js component.
+On clicking the next button of the shipping step, the custom shipping method fields will be validated along with the other default shipping information in the shipping js component.

 The extended attributes are created for \Magento\Checkout\Api\Data\ShippingInformationInterface for which the implementation class used is Magento\Checkout\Model\ShippingInformationManagement.
 The Extension attributes are available in address information payload and can be saved in quote table using a plugin before the method saveAddressInformation of the implementation class.
 Create a plugin in app/code/Dckap/CustomFields/Plugin/Quote/SaveToQuote.php